lex-node/governance/constitution/constitution.md

 #### Nature & Functions of Council

 4.2.
-The legislative function of the Pocket Network is performed by the Pocket Network Council, which is the unincorporated nonprofit association of Voters [NOTE TO DRAFT: DISCUSS "UNINCORPORATED NONPROFIT ASSOCIATION" & JURISDICTIONAL ISSUES].
+The legislative function of the Pocket Network is performed by the Pocket Network Council, which is the unincorporated nonprofit association of Council members [NOTE TO DRAFT: DISCUSS "UNINCORPORATED NONPROFIT ASSOCIATION" & JURISDICTIONAL ISSUES].
 The Council: (a) monitors, supervises and governs the Foundation, as further set forth in Article [] hereof; (b) holds and governs the Council Development Fund, which is the aggregate of all unspent POKT DevFund Awards allocated from POKT Block Awards; and (c) considers, holds votes with respect to and approves or denies Pocket Improvement Proposals (PIPs), Pocket Ecosystem Proposals (PEPs) and Parameter Update Proposals (PUPs).

 #### Council Smart Contract